 Since the space shuttle program ended in July 2011, the United States has not had the capability to launch humans into space.
 U.S. astronauts are now flying to space in Russian spacecraft.
 If the nation does regain the ability to launch manned missions, it would be through so-called “commercial companies.”
 In the interim, NASA is developing a large rocket booster with no firm requirements or defined use, as well as a space capsule with limited capabilities to be flown to a yet unspecified destination.
 In fact, the government is developing three space capsules, none of which can conduct extra-vehicular activities.
 After showing the benefits of assembly in Earth’s orbit and building the International Space Station, we no longer have a fundamental capability to assemble projects in space.
 There is much talk about going to Mars, yet significant technical challenges must be overcome in order to accomplish a successful mission to the red planet.

 In January 2013, the Baker Institute hosted “Lost in Space: The Need for a Definitive U.S. Space Policy,” which featured a panel of six space policy experts that reviewed the status and future of NASA and the nation’s civil space program.
-Now, on the eve of a very contested presidential election, and with all of the uncertainties facing the space program, the Baker Institute has reconvened the 2013 panel to once again review the state of NASA and future U.S. space policy.
+At this event, on the eve of a very contested presidential election, and with all of the uncertainties facing the space program, the Baker Institute reconvened the 2013 panel to once again review the state of NASA and future U.S. space policy.

-This program is sponsored by the Baker Institute Space Policy Program.
+This program was sponsored by the Baker Institute Space Policy Program.

 Join the conversation online with #BakerSpace.